microsoft/fluentui/packages/react-toolbar/Spec.md

 ## API

 The `Toolbar` will implement a `children` based API and will leverage the use of `context` in the interaction and data flows of child components.
+To achieve `overflow` items once used inside `CommandBar` the component will leavarage from [priority-overflow](https://github.com/ling1726/priority-overflow)

 ### Toolbar